5. A Little Bird Told Me — Lyrics

 keeping watch over you. 🐦⬛

-Loui crow
+Loui Crow

-I make music, practice mirror work, somatic rage fits, and small forms of magick that help me stay present and kind while things change.
+I make music, practice mirror work, sometimes I do somatic rage fits, and small forms of magick that help me stay present and kind while things change.

-I talk through old patterns, grief, and survival habits as I notice them loosening.
+I work through old patterns, grief, and survival habits as I notice them loosening.

-Much of what lives here carries the influence of Louise Hay and Abraham Hicks, especially the idea that the body listens to language and that focus shapes experience.
+Much of what lives here carries the influence of Louise Hay and Abraham Hicks, especially the idea that my body listens to my thoughts — and that where I place my attention, my life follows.

-I share what I am learning as I go in case anyone resonates.
+I leave breadcrumbs in case anyone resonates.

 Take what feeds you.